Sbuazjr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-File 0.
-Function that check for Uppercase
+File 1.
+Function that checks for a digit (0 through 9).